-The rational nature of the college admissions essay assignment is deceptive.
-On the surface, the assignment asks college applicants to answer one of several reasonable essay questions.
+The college admissions essay is not what you think.
+On the surface, the essay assignment asks college applicants to answer one of several unassuming essay questions.
 However, admissions officers are not interested in the assigned question’s answer.
 Instead, they are interested in the answer to a different, unassigned question.
 The actual essay question is how will you, the applicant, benefit our university?

 The way colleges view their applicants was revealed to me by an admissions insider named “Thomas.”
 Thomas had worked in the admissions department at a competitive northeastern university and would soon begin his next role as an assistant director of admissions at another university.
 We were discussing the college admission essay when he mentioned a strange term.
 “A Mr. Potato Head?”
 I asked.
 Thomas’s answer revealed an unspoken truth in the college admissions world.